Prostaya mova: Relationship with ethnic identity

 In the eyes of the local population, the "simple" language does not necessarily contradict a Polish identity.
 As noted by informants in ethnographic studies, they consider themselves Poles because of their Catholic faith and historical memory, even if they speak "in a simple way" (po-prostomu).

 Linguistic features

 Features of Belarusian dialects in Lithuania

 Linguistic situation in the Vilna Region at the beginning of the 20th century according to Lithuanian linguist Aloyzas Vidugiris.
 Pink indicates Belarusian-speaking zones, green — Lithuanian-speaking, yellow — Polish-speaking.

 Belarusian dialects in the Vilna (Vilnius) Region are a natural continuation of dialects from the territory of Belarus.
-Valeriy Chekman, Petras Gaučas, and Laima Grumadienė determined their area of distribution roughly from Buivydžiai in the north to Bujvydiškes and Trakai in the west, and to Kalesninkai and Eišiškės in the south of Lithuania.
+Valeriy Chekman, Petras Gaučas, and Laima Grumadienė determined their area of distribution roughly from Buivydžiai in the north to Buivydiškės and Trakai in the west, and to Kalesninkai and Eišiškės in the south of Lithuania.
 According to traditional division, they belong to the belt of Central Belarusian dialects, and north of Nemenčinė, they approach the North-Eastern dialect.
 According to the division into dialect zones, they can be attributed to the North-Western zone.